zkldi/uscir-spec/source/endpoints/score-submit.rst

 .. note::

-    As always, all requests are expected to be json, with Content-Type of ``application/json``,
+    As always, all requests are expected to be JSON, with Content-Type of ``application/json``,

 .. list-table:: Root
    :widths: 25 25 50